“I can’t stand squealers, hit that guy.” — Albert Anastasia

 By Alex P. Vidal

-NEW YORK CITY — Who ordered the gruesome killings of suspected drug lord Melvin “Boyet” Odicta and wife Meriam?
+NEW YORK CITY — Who ordered the gruesome killings of suspected drug lord Melvin “Boyet” Odicta and his wife Meriam?

 “Everyone has been pointing to Dragon’s (Odicta’s other name) alleged cohorts or protectors as the culprits.
 The group did not do it.
 Killing the goose that lays the golden egg is not only illogical, but also suicidal on the part of the group,” argued a reliable source who wanted to be called only as “Strawberry.”